hungry-yumyumman/skills-resolve-merge-conflicts/README.md

   Add your open source license, GitHub uses MIT license.
 -->

+In this course, we learned how to resolve merge conflicts
 # Resolve merge conflicts

 _Learn why conflicts happen and how to resolve them._